What Does a Positive Antibody Screen Mean?

 Even if you feel well, follow-up matters because antibody patterns can change.
 With consistent monitoring, you and your team can build a clear, tailored plan that supports safer outcomes.

-This knowledge gives you more control over your reproductive care and helps guarantee each pregnancy gets the attention it deserves.
+This knowledge gives you more control over your reproductive care.
+It also helps each pregnancy get the attention it deserves.

 Frequently Asked Questions